determined-ai/determined/docs/setup-cluster/deploy-cluster/slurm/install-on-slurm.rst

    per :ref:`proxy-config-requirements`.

 #.
 Log into Determined, see :ref:`users`.
 The Determined user must be linked to a user on the HPC
    cluster.
-If logged in with a Determined administrator account, the following example creates a Determined user account that is linked to the current user's Linux account.
+If signed in with a Determined administrator account, the following example creates a Determined user account that is linked to the current user's Linux account.

    .. code:: bash